ratnaweera/sandtrails/docs/index.md

 ## Custom parts

-Custom parts to be laser-cut from MDF 5mm:
+Custom parts are to be laser-cut.
+Most from MDF 5mm, a few of other thicknesses.
+See the [PDF](assets/Lasercutting-v2020-04.pdf) for details.
 ![CAD model view](assets/CAD-1.png)
 ![Photo of parts](assets/lasercut-1.jpg)
-You can get these from the drawing called "Lasercutting" in the [Online Sandtrails CAD model](https://cad.onshape.com/documents/afebf73495f0c93b632a7935/w/49d3e6e5a3398459ea8f339a/e/fbf18bcbe909c6b736bb8e4c)
+You can also download the latest drawings form the tab called "Lasercutting" in the [Online Sandtrails CAD model](https://cad.onshape.com/documents/afebf73495f0c93b632a7935/w/49d3e6e5a3398459ea8f339a/e/fbf18bcbe909c6b736bb8e4c).

 ## Wiring